AlbertMietus/MESS/SoftwareCompetence/RequirementsTraceability-demo/demo/demo2-tracking.rst

 #.
 Even for a big project, it’s a great page to bookmark and use as a start-page for all kinds of requirements.
    |BR|
    Probably, you like to split it into the kind of ‘need’.

-#.
-It would be great to show a classical `Traceability matrix <https://en.wikipedia.org/wiki/Traceability_matrix>`_
+It would be great to show a classical `Requirements Traceability matrix
-   too.
-This table shows the relations between all the requirements and all the tests.
+<https://en.wikipedia.org/wiki/Traceability_matrix>`_ (RTM) too.
+This table shows the relations between all the
+requirements and all the tests.

 .. note::

    As ‘needs’ currently does not support classical *RTM*\s, I can’t generate/show it here.
-See :ref:`RT_RTM_CALC2` to get an idea.
+See :ref:`RT_RTM_CALC2` to get the idea.
 As you will see: it’s easy to read.
    |BR|
    However, its quite hard to grasp deep relations; then the tree above is more helpfull.